 Interpersonal Communication.
-The interpersonal communication specialization is designed to address a variety of career goals for students who seek careers which involve interpersonal interactions with others.
-This specialization is appropriate for students seeking careers in business, non-profit organizations, sales, public relations, customer service, counseling, hospitality services (e.g. travel or hotel industry) or other careers or professions which emphasize effective human relationship skills.
-Students electing the interpersonal communication specialization must take the following courses: COMM 1310, 1315, 2330, 2338, 3327, 3333, 3330 and either 3326 or 3328.
-Students must select two courses (6 hours) from the following: 3325, 3326, 3328, 3329, 4331.
-In addition, students must select one additional three-hour upper-level communication course.
+Courses that focus on interpersonal communication are designed to provide students with skills and knowledge to pursue a variety of career goals that involve interpersonal interactions with others.
+This concentration of courses is appropriate for students seeking careers in business, non-profit organizations, sales, public relations, customer service, counseling, hospitality services (e.g. travel or hotel industry) or other careers or professions which emphasize effective human relationship skills.
+In addition to the six core courses, students may wish to select from the following courses: COMM 3325, 3326, 3328, 3329, 3330, and 4331.

 Organizational Communication.
-The specialization in organizational communication is designed to enhance the student's marketability in careers requiring skills in the management of human relationships and communication flow within contemporary business, public services, and professional organizations.
-Students selecting this specialization must take the following courses: COMM 1310, 1315, 2330, 2338, 3319, 3327, 3333, and 3325 or 4347.
-Students must also select two courses (6 hours) from the following: COMM 3318D, 3325, 3329, 3330, 4317G, 4331, 4347, and 4390.
-One additional three-hour, upper-division communication elective is also required.
+Courses that focus on organizational communication are designed to enhance the student's marketability in careers requiring skills in the management of human relationships and communication flow within contemporary business, public service, non-profit, and professional organizations.
+Students interested in organizational communication may wish to select from the following courses: COMM 3318D, 3319, 3325, 3329, 3330, 4317G, 4331, 4347, and 4390.